apache/activemq-artemis/docs/user-manual/en/interoperability.md

 When the server starts with the above setting, each stomp message sent through this acceptor will have an extra property added.
 The property key is `
-            hq-message-id` and the value is a String representation of a long type internal message id prefixed with "`STOMP`", like:
+            amq-message-id` and the value is a String representation of a long type internal message id prefixed with "`STOMP`", like:

-    hq-message-id : STOMP12345
+    amq-message-id : STOMP12345

 If `stomp-enable-message-id` is not specified in the configuration, default is `false`.